jamesmehorter/device-theme-switcher/readme.txt

 == Changelog ==

-= Version 2.0 =
+= Version 2.0 - Released 08/24/2013 =
+* Complete code rewrites to improve overall performance, redundancy, and improve extensibility.
+* NEW - DTS Class access for use in themes; obtain info on the current user's device and saved dts settings.
+Examples in the FAQ.
+* NEW - URL Switching - Easily check what other devices see.
+Examples in the FAQ.
+* NEW - Session Timeout, so users who visit the 'Desktop' theme are bumped back to their device theme after 15 minutes
+* NEW - Optional Settings section in the WordPress admin in Appearance > Device Themes Allows users to override the session timeout.
+Also moved the low-support theme setting to this section.
+This new section also a
+* NEW - Help & Support section in the WordPress admin in Appearance > Device Themes
+* Included the latest version of MobileESP ~ Thanks Anthony!

+= Version 1.9 =
+* Note: DTS Version 1.9 was not released to the public
 * NEW - Made the Admin UI more presentable and WordPressy
-* NEW - DTS Class access for use in themes; obtain info on the current user's device and saved dts settings.
-* NEW - URL Switching - Easily see what other devices see
-* FIX - Numerous code rewrites to improve overall performance, redundancy, and improve extensibility.
 * FIX - Included a pull request from Tim Broder (https://github.com/broderboy) which adds support for Varnish Device Detect (https://github.com/varnish/varnish-devicedetect).
 Thanks Tim!!
-* Removed the low-support option.
-Adds more confusion than it helps.
-Email me if you think otherwise!

 = Version 1.8 =
 * Updated the Kindle detection for a wider range of support